pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 JellyFish extends traditional skip lists by associating a list of timestamped values to each key

-{{< speaker_note >}}
+{{< speaker_note >}} <sub>

-The most widely used implementation for such concurrent append-only maps is the skip list, since it makes use of a probabilistic strategy to avoid bottlenecks witnessed in concurrent trees, for example.
+The most widely used implementation for such concurrent append-only maps is the skip list data structure.

-JellyFish is a state-of-the-art implementation for concurrent append-only skip lists, which extends the traditional skip list data structure by storing a linked list in each node to reflect the history of values associated to its key.
+A state-of-the-art implementation for such concurrent append-only skip lists is JellyFish, which extends traditional skip lists by storing a linked list in each node to reflect the history of values associated to its key.

-{{< /speaker_note >}}
+</sub> {{< /speaker_note >}}

 ---